5 min to readCloud Services

 That’s why identity management is so important.
 If you’ve migrated to Amazon Web Services (AWS), or are planning a migration soon, you should understand the AWS best practices for identity management.
 And that starts with understanding the AWS Shared Responsibility Model.
 In this, AWS is responsible for security of the cloud – all of the cloud hardware, software and other infrastructure you use – while you are responsible for security in the cloud.

-Best practices and tools for AWS IAM
+Best practices and tools for AWS identity and access management

 For daily tasks in the cloud, you’ll want to designate different users, roles and groups using AWS Identity and Access Management (IAM).

 When you create an IAM user, you specify a policy that gives certain permissions to a certain individual or service (for example, IAM users can be used by automations).
 This approach establishes long-term credentials for that user: unless you later change those permissions, that person or service will continue to have access to the resources you’ve designated.
-But this comes with a downside: if you have hundreds or thousands of IAM users, you have hundreds or thousands of individuals and services to keep track of and manage access for as their needs change or they leave the organisation.
+But this comes with a downside: if you have hundreds or thousands of IAM users, you have hundreds or thousands of individuals and services to keep track of and manage user access for as their needs change or they leave the organisation.

 One solution to this?
 Use IAM groups instead.
 This lets you specify permissions for many users at once.
 And if someone’s need for access changes or they leave the organisation, you don’t need to change their individual permissions – simply remove that person from the group.

 Another approach is to create IAM roles, which have certain permissions but are specific not to an individual or service but to the tasks and access required.
-Using this approach, access for any particular individual or service is limited to a short term – they can use the resources in question only with temporary credentials that allow them to assume that role.
+Using this approach, privileged access for any particular individual or service is limited to a short term – they can use the resources in question only with temporary credentials that allow them to assume that role.

 Whichever approach you use for identity management, remember to follow best practices by using multi-factor authentication and regularly rotated passwords for added security.